top of page

 Neighborhood 5

-The Amica Mutual Pavilion is located in downtown Providence, the capital and largest city in Rhode Island.
-It is within walking distance of numerous attractions, shops, bars, and restaurants.
-Providence has a reputation as one of the best small cities in the nation for foodies, and the downtown area has no shortage of choices for visiting fans.
+The Amica Mutual Pavilion is located in downtown Providence, within walking distance of a great number and variety of restaurants and attractions.
+Providence has a reputation as one of the top destinations in the country for foodies, and the area within walking distance of The AMP reflects the diversity and quality of options in the city as a whole.

 Providence received the equivalent of the New England hockey “Golden Ticket” when the incredibly popular Boston Bruins placed their top farm team here in 1992.
-Since then, the P-Bruins have ranked near the top of the American Hockey League attendance rankings in almost every one of their 32 seasons.
-During the 2023-24 season, the P-Bruins once again find themselves among the biggest draws in the AHL, averaging over 7,500 fans per game.
+Since then, the P-Bruins have ranked in the top 5 in terms of attendance in the American Hockey League in almost every one of their 30 seasons.

 Rhode Island is one of the most hockey-crazed parts of the country, with a rabid fanbase and strong youth programs in all parts of the state.
-This is reflected in the typical P-Bruins crowd, which is a mix of long-time diehards, casual fans, families, and groups.
-The AMP is full of noise and energy throughout the season.
+This is reflected in the typical P-Bruins crowd, which is a mix of long-time diehards, casual fans, families and groups.
+The Dunk is full of noise and energy throughout the season.

 Access 4

 The Amica Mutual Pavilion is located in downtown Providence, easily accessed via Interstate 95.
 Be warned that traffic in and around Providence can be quite heavy if visiting on a weekday, so prepare to take some extra time to arrive.
-The recent closure of the Washington Bridge, the primary route into Providence for everyone living on the East Bay side of the city, has only made it more difficult to get into the city.
+The recent demolition of half of the Washington Bridge, the main access into the city from the East Bay, has exacerbated traffic around Providence.

 Return on Investment 3

-Tickets to P-Bruins games start at $39.75 for lower bowl seats, with upper-level seats priced between $20-$35.25.
-The P-Bruins run specials that will help defray the cost of tickets, with $10 off and Me Plus Three packages offered for practically every game on the schedule.
+Tickets to P-Bruins games are priced at $37-45 for lower bowl seats, with upper-level seats priced between $30-37.
+The P-Bruins run specials that will help defray the cost of tickets, with $10 off, Two for One and Me Plus Three packages offered for practically every game on the schedule.

-As you may expect, parking in the downtown area around The AMP will incur another charge.
-Parking in the lots and garages around the arena can cost as much as $30 dollars, depending on location and the night of the event.
+As you may expect, parking in the downtown area around The Dunk will incur another charge.
+Parking in the lots and garages around the arena costs between $20-40 dollars, depending on location and night of event.
 If you don’t mind a little walk, you can park at the Providence Place Mall and get your parking validated for just $5.
-Enclosed walkways bring you from the mall to the AMP.
+Enclosed walkways bring you from the mall all the way to the Dunk.
 There is plenty of free parking in the neighborhood for those who want to search a little bit.

 Extras 3

 Providence is an original AHL city, with a professional hockey history that predates the league.
-Hanging from the rafters of The AMP are banners commemorating championships won by the Providence Bruins and their predecessor, the Providence Reds.
-Located in the lobby are plaques honoring local soldiers, the Providence Bruins 1999 Calder Cup championship team, and Providence player of the century Zellio Toppazzini.
-A banner honoring former P-Bruin Colby Cave hangs alongside the championship banners.
+Hanging from the rafters of The Dunk are banners commemorating championships won by the Providence Bruins and their predecessor, the Providence Reds.
+Located in the lobby are plaques honoring local soldiers, the Providence Bruins 1999 Calder Cup championship team, and Providence player of the (20th) century Zellio Toppazzini.

-Fans looking to pick up some Providence or Boston Bruins gear will enjoy the well-stocked Pro Shop located at The AMP.
-In addition, there is a kiosk with a smaller selection of swag on the concourse.
+Fans looking to pick up some Providence or Boston Bruins gear will enjoy the well-stocked Pro Shop located at The Dunk.
+In addition, there are small kiosks on the concourse and in the lobby.
+The team has numerous specialty nights throughout their schedule, and has started adding merchandise for these theme nights, including the very popular Providence Fightin’ Parms.

 Final Thoughts

 Providence and the Amica Mutual Pavilion are often mentioned among the top American Hockey League travel destinations.
-The combination of a modern arena, frenzied fan support, and a fantastic downtown area makes The AMP a first-rate destination.
-Even though the prices may be on the rise, the value found at a P-Bruins game still makes this a worthy Stadium Journey.
+The combination of a modern arena, frenzied fan support and a fantastic downtown area make The AMP a first-rate destination.
+Rhode Island has no shortage of quality hockey arenas in the area.
+It’s a quality Stadium Journey destination.